kyegomez/swarms/docs/swarms/tools/build_tool.md

-### Swarms Tool Documentation Page
+### Swarms Tool Documentation

-Welcome to the Swarms Tool Documentation!

-Here you will find examples and guidelines on how to build and use tools in the Swarms environment.
 A tool is a Python function designed to perform specific tasks, with clear type annotations and comprehensive docstrings.
 Below are examples of tools to help you get started.

 # Rules